Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 $ node genAuthToken.js
 ```

-2. Compose your **Complete url** substituting `<token>` with the one generated in previous step and transfer it to your mobile phone in a secure way
+2. Compose your **Complete url** substituting `<token>` with the one generated in the previous step and transfer it to your mobile phone in a secure way
   - `rtmp://my-custom-rtmp.westeurope.azurecontainer.io/live/dji?sign=<token>`
-3. Power up the drone and your remote controller + attach mobile phone to the controller
+3. Power up the drone and your remote controller + attach a mobile phone to the controller
 4. Start the _DJI 4 GO_ app
 5. Adjust the video settings for live streaming
   - **Video Format**: `MP4`